Icon for Print & Digital Media Publication Using Adobe InDesign Credential

 keyboard_arrow_down

-This objective covers critical concepts related to working with colleagues and clients as well as crucial legal, technical, and design-related knowledge.
+This objective covers critical concepts related to working with others as well as crucial legal, technical, and design-related

 keyboard_arrow_down